 Obtain a written appraisal of antique items to verify their value.

-Contact us about PRE and POST move servicing of washer, dryer, refrigerator, dishwasher, grandfather clock, hot tubs, satellite dish, etc..
+Contact us about PRE and POST-move servicing of washers, dryers, refrigerators, dishwashers, grandfather clocks, hot tubs, satellite dishes, etc.

 HOUSE PLANTS: It is best to move plants in your car.
 The driver is not responsible for plants.

-MIRRORS & PICTURES: Mirrors, valuable pictures and ornamental table tops (marble and glass) should be padded, wrapped and placed in specially designed containers.
-The crew will remove such items and set back up again at destination.
+MIRRORS & PICTURES: Mirrors, valuable pictures, and ornamental table tops (marble and glass) should be padded, wrapped, and placed in specially designed containers.
+The crew will remove such items and set them back up again at the destination.

 VALUABLES: Remove all valuables such as jewelry, legal documents, liquor, etc. Your mover cannot be responsible for such items.